 Virtual Girl by Amy Thomson (1993)

 Amy Thomson won an award for her debut novel, 1993’s Virtual Girl, and published three novels afterward.
-Her internet footprint indicates she’s been shopping a fifth novel for a few years, but her first four are out of print and there’s no real sign of the elusive fifth.
+Her internet footprint indicates she’s been shopping for a fifth novel for a few years, but her first four are out of print and there’s no real sign of the elusive fifth.
 Virtual Girl is the story of a sentient robot named Maggie who has been made illegally lifelike in order to pass undetected among organic humans.

 Her creator is an eccentric inventor with a trust fund, and he wants a robot helper in order to help him also pass undetected among humans of a radically different socioeconomic class: they both live as indigent nomads, in a setting that Thomson has written unusually realistically for the lower classes in a science fiction story.
 Life on the margins is a perfect place for the freewheeling inventor and for his mechanical protege who must learn what it means to be a person.